Understanding the Peaceful Uses Initiative

-PUI funded projects are implemented by the Department of Technical Cooperation as well as by the technical offices in the departments of Nuclear Energy and Nuclear Sciences and Applications.
+PUI funded projects are implemented by the Department of Technical Cooperation as well as by the technical offices in the departments of Nuclear Energy and Nuclear Sciences and Applications and Nuclear Safety.

 In response to requests from several Member States, the IAEA has compiled, thematic "packages" for PUI funding, in line with its Medium Term Strategy and the Agency's approved programme.
 These thematic packages include a number of projects that are unfunded or need extrabudgetary funds to be successfully completed.

 -- By Rodolfo Quevenco, IAEA Division of Public Information